 Self-Directed IRA Definition

 A Self-Directed IRA (SDIRA) is a retirement account that gives you complete control over your investments.
 Unlike a traditional account, you don’t have to invest strictly in stocks, bonds and mutual funds.
-You can now make alternative investments, like Self-Directed real estate investing, cryptocurrencies, private business, gold and much more.
+You can now make alternative investments, like real estate, cryptocurrencies, private business, gold and much more.
 Step away from Wall Street and diversify your retirement portfolio.
 Diversity offers a more secure IRA (individual retirement account).
 Also, you’re now investing in assets you know and understand.

 As you may know, individuals often invest their IRA funds in traditional equity-type investments, such as stocks and Exchange Traded Funds (ETFs).
 However, after the 2008 financial crisis, the Self-Directed IRA became more popular.
 Many began to consider it as a viable investment strategy.